abhijeetkishan01/SALES-insightsproject/README.md

 Business Problem

-Stakeholders needed answers to the following questions:[Solutions_SALES-insights.sql](https://github.com/user-attachments/files/29160779/Solutions_SALES-insights.sql)
+Stakeholders needed answers to the following questions:

 1. Is the business growing or declining over time?
 2. Which markets generate the highest revenue?